 Technology innovation continually challenges the status quo and disrupt how businesses engage with customers, employees, and partners.
 No longer relegated to the IT department, technology strategies and supporting initiatives are regarded today as mission-critical to the overall business success.
 Across all sectors and geographies, digital technology is reshaping current technology investment thinking and decisions and creating new and creative business model schemes.

-Digital transformation represents a significant redesign of the type and style of work activities, as well as the skills and talent needed to ensure optimal worker capability.
-This movement is driving a revolutionary change in how companies deploy and value technology entailing the collapsing of unproductive silos, encouraging online collaboration, and shifting from transactional systems to a multi-faceted and interconnected ecosystem that functionally contributes to processing improvement and talent enrichment.
+Digital transformation represents a significant redesign of the type and style of work activities and the skills and talent needed to ensure optimal worker capability.
+This movement drives a revolutionary change in how companies deploy and value technology entailing the collapsing of unproductive silos, encouraging online collaboration, and shifting from transactional systems to a multi-faceted and interconnected ecosystem that functionally contributes to processing improvement and talent enrichment.

-In the current economy, companies to remain viable need to adopt a reinvention and challenging persona with a focus on optimizing technology investments incessantly and ensuring enduring business strategy alignment.
+In the current economy, companies to remain viable need to adopt a reinvention and challenging persona to optimize technology investments incessantly and ensure enduring business strategy alignment.
 It is well-recognized that ‘best-in-class’ organizational technology strategies are tethered and aligned with corporate business strategy.
 They are also set-up within a digital maturity model that continuously assesses the enterprise maturity level within an ongoing assessment of business strategies, processing, work practices, and emerging technologies.
 These analyses provide an integrated approach that identifies and quantifies the appropriate short and long-term success paths for the business with technology as a critical driver.

-Research and experience support that the primary responsibility of technology executives is making time-critical decisions on technology investments in support of the development, sale, and support of products and services.
-With so many choices in a vast array of new emerging technologies, winning strategies must place a priority on technologies that empower the delivery of differentiating products and servicing capabilities that create and sustains long-term value and loyal customer culture.
+Research and experience support that technology executives’ primary responsibility is making time-critical decisions on technology investments in support of the development, sale, and support of products and services.
+With so many choices in a vast array of new emerging technologies, winning strategies must prioritize technologies that empower the delivery of differentiating products and servicing capabilities that create and sustain long-term value and loyal customer culture.

 “At least 40% of all businesses will die in the next 10 years… if they don’t figure out how to change their entire company to accommodate new technologies.”

-Capturing a piece of the digital transformation opportunity is at the center of contemporary business strategies reflected in improved revenue and profits and productivity gains.
-An array of dynamic market forces are driving the need to become a digital-focused business, as shown in the graphic below.
-Firms with a vision to be a successful company in future years must understand the values and risks of these trends on their strategic technology investments.
+Capturing a digital transformation opportunity is at the center of contemporary business strategies reflected in improved revenue, profits, and productivity gains.
+An array of dynamic market forces drive the need to become a digital-focused business, as shown in the graphic below.
+Firms with a vision to be a successful company in future years must understand these trends’ values and risks on their strategic technology investments.